ModischFabrications/EasyLight_PCB/README.md

 4. Easy inputs via external buttons
 5. Slider to turn off the lamp without disconnecting battery charge

 Open like regular in KiCad 6.
-Look into the docs zip under [Actions/KiCad Exports](https://github.com/ModischFabrications/EasyLight_PCB/actions/workflows/exports.yml) to see renderings, exports and more.
+Look into the exports under [Actions/KiCad Exports](https://github.com/ModischFabrications/EasyLight_PCB/actions/workflows/exports.yml) to see schematics, renderings, exports and more.

 It's designed to be mostly assembled by JLC-PCB's SMT Assembly service, which should make replicating everything pretty easy.
 The final price should be around 50€ for 10 boards, you won't get much cheaper if you order fewer.
+Feel free to deselect parts you don't need from PCBA, connectors are a good choice.

+This project took around 40 hours of work to finish, from part research to finished PCB-

 ## Decisions